quii/learn-go-with-tests/command-line.md

 }
 ```

 Finally our tests are looking a little clunky.
 We have two anonymous structs representing the same thing, a `ScheduledAlert`.
-Let's refactor that into a new type and then make some helps to compare them.
+Let's refactor that into a new type and then make some helpers to compare them.

 ```go
 type scheduledAlert struct {